oatmealine/simply-love-oat-fork/README.md

 In short, after put this theme in your NotITG, just run `0 - enable restart/Enable_Restart.bat`.

-## What is QwertyJIS at all

-At first, read `NotITG-v***/Data/config.lua`.

-You can open debug console by pressing Crtl+(value of *console*).
+## Note about QwertyJP

-Also, by changing value of *layout*, debug console fits your keyboard layout.
+You can use this by changing the value of layout on `NotITG-v***/Data/config.lua` to "QwertyJP".

-"QwertyJIS" is ✨new✨ layout for Japanese keyboard (106/109 keys) user.
 Almost keyboard symbols can work as-is, but somes cannot work (says '?').
-So, I set special shortcut with "QwertyJIS":
+So, I set special shortcut with "QwertyJP":
 ```
 Shift+0 = :
 Alt+1 = ^